zdharma-continuum/zinit/README.md

 The special user name `_local` is optional also for other commands, e.g. for `load` (i.e. `zplugin load myplugin` is sufficient, there's no need for `zplugin load _local/myplugin`).

+If user name will not be `_local`, then Zplugin will create repository also on Github.

 # Customizing Paths